Cynthia Evelyn Warn Obituary - NY | The Citizen

 Due to safety concerns a Celebration of Life for Cindy will be postponed.
 Details to be provided when available.

 In honor of our mom's life, we ask that you be kind to others, compassionate to animals, and advocate for those in need of your help.
-Our advice was to always sit with the quiet ones, "they have so much to offer."
+Our advice is to always sit with the quiet ones,"" they have so much to offer.""

 Our Mom, Cindy, always had our backs.
 Knowledge of this simple truth has given her children the confidence and ability to thrive in life.
 Our hope is to provide the same for our family and loved ones in the generations that follow.